puppetlabs/puppet-docs/source/puppet/5.3/hiera_quick.md

 The second level of the hierarchy uses the `os` fact to locate its data file.
 This means it can use different data files depending on the operating system of the current node.

 For this example, suppose that your developers use MacBook laptops, which have an OS family of `Darwin`.
-If a developer is running an app instance on their laptop, it shouldn’t send data to your production backup server, so set `$backups_enabled` to `false`.
+If a developer is running an app instance on their laptop, it should not send data to your production backup server, so set `$backups_enabled` to `false`.

-If you do not run Puppet on any Mac laptops, choose an OS family that is meaningful for your infrastructure.
+If you do not run Puppet on any Mac laptops, choose an OS family that is meaningful to your infrastructure.

-1. Locate the data file, by replacing `%{facts.os.family}` with the value you’re targeting:
+1. Locate the data file, by replacing `%{facts.os.family}` with the value you are targeting:

 `/etc/puppetlabs/code/environments/production/data/` + `os/` + `Darwin` + .`yaml`.